Is there a word travelers love more than upgrade? Don’t think so.

-International upgrades from economy to premium economy rarely make sense using miles because of UK government imposed surcharges on flights to or from the UK.
-Basically, you’d pay a lot of miles and a lot of money, and it may be cheaper to just book premium with cash.
+International upgrades from the UK, from economy to premium economy rarely make sense using miles because of UK government imposed surcharges on flights to or from the UK.
+Basically, you’d pay a lot of miles and a lot of money to upgrade.
+It may, in fact just be cheaper to book premium with cash in the first place.

 My strategy is relatively simple.

-I’ve used this strategy recently to upgrade flights to Los Angeles, New York and more, and with just a day or two of date flexibility, I’ve generally been able to get it done.
+I’ve used this strategy recently to upgrade flights to Los Angeles, New York and more, and with just a day or two of date flexibility, I’ve generally been able to get it done at the time of booking.
+Not everyone has flex, and fortunately sometimes you don’t even need it.

-The amount of Virgin Atlantic Flying Club Miles you’ll need to upgrade will depend on two things: the season and the route.
-Each part of the world requires a different number of points, and each city will have peak and off peak dates.
-Obviously, peak will be more expensive in miles than off-peak.
+The amount of Virgin Atlantic Flying Club Miles you’ll need to upgrade will depend on two things: first, the season and then, the route.
+Each region of the world requires a different number of points, and each city will have peak and off peak dates.
+Obviously, peak will be more expensive in miles than off-peak, but they’re not crazy different.

-Hopefully you’re clever enough to figure out that if your dates don’t fall in this range, they’re “peak”.
+Hopefully you’re clever enough to figure out that if your dates don’t fall in this range, they’re “off peak”.

 Now that that’s out of the way, that leaves you with how many miles you’ll need for a given upgrade.
 There’s a chart for that, which shows the round trip upgrade prices required for each city, but I tend to focus on one way upgrades from London, since most flights tend to be longer in that direction.